althea-net/althea-site/_drafts/service_negotiation_sketches.md

 In metering by time, a limiting factor is transaction cost.
 If it is expensive and involved to negotiate a contract and pay for it, contracts will have to have longer durations.
 One effect of this is that is that it's not worth it to arrange contracts with nodes that are not a good source of data all the time.

 Lowering the cost of negotiation and transaction lessens this effect.
 Althea uses payment channels, which makes the cost of transaction very low.
 Also there is no negotiation, since fees pay for prioritization instead of all-or-nothing access.
 Nodes pay in very small increments, and can quickly stop payment if a connection to a certain neighbor gets spotty.

-Tiny, granular payments

-Metering by data looks like this:

-Alice sends Bob a payment packet to pay for prioritization of 1 mb of data.
-Bob starts prioritizing Alice's traffic relative to the rate she is paying.
-When this allotment is used up, Alice sends another payment packet, or Bob stops prioritizing her traffic.

-Metering by time looks like this:

-Alice sends Bob a payment packet to pay for prioritization of 1 second of access.
-Bob starts prioritizing Alice's traffic relative to the rate she is paying.
-When the second is over, Alice sends another payment packet, or Bob stops prioritizing her traffic.
+# Unused capacity
+Notice that prioritization is usually only needed if networking equipment is near its capacity.
+If a network has more capacity than it needs, then there won't be much of a benefit from paying for prioritization.
+Equipment operators will probably make more money if they artificially reduce their capacity to the point where people paying nothing, or very little for prioritization have bad service and are motivated to pay.

+This sounds mean- greedy equipment operators crippling their own equipment to charge more.
+It doesn't have to work this way.
+Equipment operated as a community resource could be free until quality started to degrade and then prioritization payments would serve as a way to raise money to upgrade the equipment.

+     C - B
+    /   / \
+   F   D   A - internet
+    \     /
+     G - E

+// Let's say that Alice is sharing her internet connection with Bob and Elizabeth.
+Bob is sharing the connection onwards to Charlie and Doris.
+Charlie and Doris are both sharing with Franklin.
+Franklin also has a connection to Elizabeth, but it is very weak.
+To make the model simpler, let's assume that nodes are paying the same for send and receive prioritization.

+A's connection and/or equipment is at it's limits.
+Packets are getting dropped.
+None of A's queues are prioritized, so they are all getting dropped equally.

+F, an end user, notices this and decides to boost his connectivity by paying for send and receive prioritzation.
+F starts paying 1 coin per second for send and receive prioritization to C, D, and G.

+C - B
+ \   \
+  D   A - internet
+   \ /
+    E - F

+We'll start from a place where nobody is paying anybody else, and see how payments start kicking in once the network becomes congested.

+A's connection and/or equipment is at it's limits.
+Packets are getting dropped.

+None of A's queues are prioritized, so E and C's packets are getting dropped at equal rates.

+D, an end user, decides to do something about this and starts paying E and C 5 coins per second for prioritization.

+E does not change any of her behavior.

+C starts paying B 4 coins per second.
+It is in C's interest to "pay it forward" because C is now making a profit of 1 coin per second.
+If C does not pay B for prioritization, D might find a better route, resulting in C not getting any profit.

+B starts paying A 3 coins per second for the same reason.

+Now A starts prioritizing B's traffic over E's.
+F's traffic starts getting dropped even more than before.
+Now F decides to pay E as well.

+C starts paying B 4 coins per second and B starts paying A 3 coins per second.

+If a node is receiving payments for prioritization from other nodes, it is in the nodes interest to keep the quality of its connectivity high and pay upstream nodes for prioritization if neccesary.
+For this reason, it is in an operator's interest to have some software which automatically pays for prioritization.
+A rudimentary version of this would be for the node to pay out a certain percentage of incoming prioritization payments to nodes upstream.
+If we take for granted that the routing protocol is not compromised, we can assume that nodes will have to compete with each other to provide the best service if they wish to keep receiving payments.

+This is similar to the way money flows from end-users to ISPs and between ISPs, except that instead of being human-mediated and having only a few levels of service, it is software-mediated, with a continuous choice of service levels.